 Can you do Barcelona in One Day?

-I’d spent time in Barcelona on several occasions, many years ago – so I knew a bit about what the highlights were.
+I’ve spent time in Barcelona on several occasions, many years ago – so I had sense of what the highlights were.
 This trip meant seeing Barcelona in 24 hours, as we had only one day there while on our western Mediterranean Royal Caribbean cruise.
-I knew experiencing Barcelona with teens would be a bit different to my previous visits and we were obviously quite tight on time.
-However, I definitely think you can still see Barcelona’s main highlights.
-Read on to find out what I recommend you do if you have 24 hours in Barcelona.

 Getting Around Barcelona